Georgia Senate runoffs test whether Trump remains a ‘poison’ for moderate GOP voters

 “I like Brian Kemp, but showing his pickup truck that he’s going to round up illegals in isn’t going to work for that crowd,” Flynn said.

-Because of the national stakes, a hydrant of cash has poured into the state, along with planeloads of prominent politicians from both parties.
+Because of the national stakes, a hydrant of cash has poured into the state, along with prominent politicians from both parties.
 Trump held a rally in southern Georgia and plans to return on the eve of the election.
 Vice President Pence has made a half-dozen trips to Georgia, often using Air Force Two as a prop during open-air rallies outside aircraft hangars.
 Biden and Vice President-elect Kamala D. Harris have also held rallies in the state, encouraging Democrats to cast ballots before getting caught up in the holidays.

 All signs so far point to intense voter interest.
 About 2.1 million people have cast ballots since early voting began Dec.
 14, according to the secretary of state’s office.
 And by the end, both races may top the list of the most expensive Senate contests ever.
 Interested parties have spent nearly half a billion dollars trying to persuade voters.